textpattern/textpattern.github.io/brand/user-docs-guide.md

 * [shortcode examples](https://docs.textpattern.com/tags/shortcodes/)
 * tutorials around core capabilities that replace what used to require one or more plugins (plus indication of said plugins so a user may easier identify what might be eliminated)
 * [theme development documentation](https://docs.textpattern.com/themes/), and design competition materials (though this may be restricted to a different, dedicated site)
-* [brand and community collaboraton information](https://docs.textpattern.com/brand/) (like the document you are reading now).
+* [brand and community collaboration information](https://docs.textpattern.com/brand/) (like the document you are reading now).

 ### Revising existing pages